ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/43_Process Gas and Liquid Handling, Purification, and Storage Equipment/434000 Gas and Liquid Storage.md

 	5. Impact test.
 	6. Gel test.
 	7. Hydrostatic test.
+4. Quality Assurance
-4. Quality Assurance*   1.
-The Contractor shall provide a vertical tank of high density cross-linked polyethylene with full drain capability and molded in flange.
+	1. The Contractor shall provide a vertical tank of high density cross-linked polyethylene with full drain capability and molded in flange.
 2. Tanks shall be manufactured from virgin materials.
 3. Tanks shall be manufactured from materials certified to NSF/ANSI Standard 61 for chemical storage and submit form from NSF supporting chemical certification.
 5. Warranty
    1. See Specification Section 01 77 00 for warranty requirements.
 ## Product
-1. 2.1 General
+1. General
    1. A tank similar to the existing sodium hypochlorite storage tank shall be provided.
 	1. The tank shall be installed complete with a hydrogen detector and hydrogen dilution system matching that installed on the existing tank.
 2. Tanks shall be rotationally-molded, vertical, high density cross-linked polyethylene, one-piece seamless construction, cylindrical in cross-section and vertical with flat bottoms.
 3. Tanks shall be adequately vented.
 4. Where indicated, tanks shall be provided with ancillary mechanical fittings and accessories.
 5. Tanks shall be marked to identify the manufacturer, date of manufacture and serial numbers must be permanently embossed into the tank.
-1. 2.2 Polyethylene Storage Tanks*   1.
-High Density Cross-linked Polyethylene resin used in the tank manufacture shall be Poly CL™ or equal and shall contain ultraviolet stabilizer as recommended by resin manufacturer.
+1. Polyethylene Storage Tanks
+	1. High Density Cross-linked Polyethylene resin used in the tank manufacture shall be Poly CL™ or equal and shall contain ultraviolet stabilizer as recommended by resin manufacturer.
 			1. Where black tanks are indicated, the resin shall have a carbon black compounded into it.
 2. The tank shall be provided with the following connections and accessories:
 	1. Drain connection.